shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/retail/h3000/README.md

 1. It is assumed that the controller is already running and the sensors are running and connected to the controller.

-2. The directory structure is consistent for source ($HOME/projects/rsp-sw)

-3. In [DevkitRetailCluster.json](./DevkitRetailCluster.json), edit the sensor device ids in the sensor_groups to match the sensors included with the DevKit.
+2. In [DevkitRetailCluster.json](./DevkitRetailCluster.json), edit the sensor device ids in the sensor_groups to match the sensors included with the DevKit.
 This cluster configuration file is an example that establishes the two facilities of interest (BackStock, SalesFloor), configures one sensor to be in the BackStock and the other sensor to be in the SalesFloor, assigns the SalesFloor sensor with an EXIT personality in order to detect when tags have gone out the front entrance, and assigns appropriate behaviors for reading RFID tags.

-4. Hide the Tags
+3. Hide the Tags
 Make sure no tags are visible to the sensors in order to see a complete use case scenario.

 ## Configure / Control the Intel&reg; RSP Controller Application
-After ther prerequisites have been met, choose one of the following methods to configure and control the application.
+After the prerequisites have been met, choose one of the following methods to configure and control the application.
 Each method accomplishes the same configuration tasks.
 - Using the Web Admin
 - Using the Command Line Interface (CLI)
 - Using the MQTT Messaging API

+Note: In the following instructions, the term YOUR_PROJECT_DIRECTORY will refer to the directory where the cloned rsp-sw-toolkit-gw repo contents reside, and the term YOUR_DEPLOY_DIRECTORY will refer to the directory where the Intel&reg; RSP Controller Application was deployed.

 ___